 Women’s Integrative Sexual Health (WISH) Program

 This offers a personal approach.
 You may have a physical exam as part of your care.
-Lori Seaborne and Joanne Rash, both physician’s assistants, work with your cancer doctor.
+Several female providers meet with patients to discuss specific concerns and offer recommendations.
 They also work with your pelvic floor physical therapists and sex therapists.
 They help you find resources to address your concerns.
-Contact Lori or your cancer doctor if interested.
+Contact your cancer doctor if interested.

-There are other resources in the library at the Breast Center at UW Hospital and 1 South Park.
+There are other resources in the library at the Breast Center at UW Hospital.
 They have free brochures and books you can check out.
 You may also find books at a public library.

 Brochures and Books